Celluloid Heroes Part I: The Power of Love

 The late George Gipe wrote three of the best …

-Novelizations still exist, though in some notable cases, they’re released after the theatrical release, to keep spoilers at a minimum.
-All of the Disney Star Wars movies had novelizations released several months after the theatrical release; quite a contrast to Terry Brooks’ novelization of Star Wars: Episode One back in 1999, which arrived in stores nearly a month before the movie hit the silver screen.
+Novelizations still exist, though in some notable cases they’re released after the theatrical release, to keep spoilers at a minimum.
+All of the Disney Star Wars movies had novelizations released several months after the theatrical release; a contrast to Terry Brooks’ novelization of Star Wars: Episode One back in 1999, which arrived in stores nearly a month before the movie.
 Overall these newer books are quite well-written, employing acclaimed, well-known sci-fi-fantasy authors to draft prose based on screenplay format.
 Yet with the theatrical-to-video window now averaging three months if that, you don’t really need the novelization to keep you engaged in that world and its characters; all you have to do is watch clips on YouTube, and wait for the digital version or Blu-Ray to become available.

 Yet I believe what has in some way made movies a little less essential than they used to be has been in part because of the shrinking of that theatrical-to-video window and death of the novelization.
 They used to be part of the package, alongside the comic book adaptation and the Making Of book and TV specials.
 They made those movies feel a piece of a much bigger whole.
 They made them events, rather than mere entertainment.